kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/graphql/_index.md

 Set up API gateway and GraphQL server functionality for your apps in the same process by using Gloo Edge.

 {{% notice note %}}
-This feature is available only in Gloo Edge Enterprise version 1.10.0-beta1 and later.
+This feature is available only in Gloo Edge Enterprise version 1.11.0-beta3 and later.
 {{% /notice %}}

 {{% notice warning %}}
-This feature is experimental.
+This is an alpha feature.
 Do not use this feature in a production environment.
 {{% /notice %}}

 ## About